yhsdaniel/qrency/README.md

 **Qrency** (Website Currency Converting)

-This website provides a currency converting in the world
+This website provides a currency converting.

 Tech stack I use :
 1. ReactJS